Ne0re0/Notes/hashcat.md

 ```bash
 hashcat -m 0 -o decrypted.txt -a 3 hash.txt password?a
 ```
-Here, we are looking for
+Here, we are looking for a password starting with "password" and  8 char long

 Doc: https://hashcat.net/wiki/doku.php?id=mask_attack